CNES/openbach/ansible/README.md

   * Download an [archive file of the repository](https://forge.net4sat.org/openbach/openbach/repository/archive.tar.gz?ref=master);
   * Or clone the repository using `git`: `git clone --depth 1 --single-branch https://forge.net4sat.org/openbach/openbach.git`

-> Developpers that want to contribute to the OpenBACH repository should clone the whole history (i.e.: dropping the `depth` and `single-branch` options)
+> :warning: Developpers that want to contribute to the OpenBACH repository should clone the whole history (i.e.: dropping the `depth` and `single-branch` options)

 ===== Target topology configuration =====